 Long before solar-power panels and proverbial van-sions, there was a simple sub-breed of Australian.
 They’d endlessly roam the Australian coastlines living in beat-up Kombi vans and subsisting on government handouts.
 And thus, a great Australian tradition was born—travelling by way of vanlife.

 These days, it’s a dream shared by many, from the bright-eyed and bushy-tailed backpacker clan right through to the wizened grey nomads living out their twilight years in nomadic bliss.
-Some of the best Australian vacations occur from the back of a van:
+Some of the best of Australia can be experienced from the back of a van:

 - Banging to sunset on the West Coast.